apache/incubator-datalab/USER_GUIDE.md

 **NOTE:** When the current Spot price rises above your bid price, the Spot instance is reclaimed by cloud so that it can be given to another customer.
 Please make sure to backup your data on periodic basis.

-This picture shows menu for creating EMR for AWS (Data Engine Service):
+This picture shows menu for creating EMR (Data Engine Service) for AWS:
 <p align="center">
     <img src="doc/emr_create.png" alt="Create Computational resource on AWS" width="760">
 </p>

-You can override the default configurations for applications by supplying a configuration object for applications when you create a cluster (this functionality is only available for Amazon EMR cluster).
+You can override the default configurations for applications for Data Engine Service by supplying a configuration object for applications when you create a cluster (this functionality is available for Amazon EMR cluster).
 The configuration object is referenced as a JSON file.
 To tune computational resource configuration check off "Cluster configurations" check box and insert JSON format in text box:

 <p align="center">
     <img src="doc/emr_create_configuration.png" alt="Create Custom Computational resource on AWS" width="760">
 </p>

-This picture shows menu for creating Dataproc for GCP:
+This picture shows menu for creating Dataproc (Data Engine Service) for GCP:
 <p align="center">
     <img src="doc/dataproc_create.png" alt="Create Computational resource on GCP" width="760">
 </p>

 To create Data Engine Service (Dataproc) with preemptible instances check off 'preemptible node count'.
 You can add from 1 to 11 preemptible instances.

-This picture shows menu for creating Data Engine (Standalone Apache Spark cluster) for Azure, AWS and GCP:
+This picture shows menu for creating Standalone Apache Spark cluster for Azure, AWS and GCP:
 <p align="center">
     <img src="doc/spark_creating_menu.png" alt="Create Computational resource on Azure" width="760">
 </p>

+On top of that you can override the default spark configurations for Standalone Apache Spark cluster by supplying a configuration object for applications when you create a cluster or have already created.
+The configuration object is referenced as a JSON file.
+To tune spark configuration check off "Cluster configurations" check box and insert JSON format in text box.

 If you click on "Create" button Computational resource creation kicks off.
 You see corresponding record on DLab Web UI in status "Creating":